digital-work-lab/open-source-project/docs/feedback.md

 # Feedback

+## What Our Students Are Saying

+We are delighted to share the feedback from students who have participated in our open source project in previous semesters.
+Their experiences and insights help us continually improve and ensure a valuable learning journey for all.

 - "Thank you very much for the project!
 It was really great to get to know the CoLRev project and to learn a lot about working with Git and programming in Python.
 I would definitely recommend the project.
 As for suggestions for improvement, I agree that working with the virtual machine was sometimes challenging.
 On the other hand, it was also interesting to get to know it."
 - "A great project where you could learn a lot if you wanted to."